What does a 3D character artist do?

-3D Character Artists create 3D models of characters for films and video games.
-Models are often based on original concept art.
+3D character artists create digital 3D models of characters for films and video games.
+Models are often based on illustrations drawn by a concept artist.

-Character Artists in film create the 3D characters, creatures or objects that are integrated into live-action.
+In film, character artists create 3D characters that are integrated into live-action.
 Their work primarily takes place during the post-production process, but sketches and concept art will be developed from pre-production stages as part of the film or series’ production design.

-Character Artists in animated features, series or shorts develop and create the character art that is used throughout the production.
-They work closely with directors, writers and design departments to bring the characters to life.
-These characters are as simple as their film counterparts in that they do not require interactivity.
-What is crucial in character art for animated features is for the characters to be relatable and sympathetic to audiences.
-Sophisticated character development and artistry is required to elicit emotion from drawn images.
+In animated features, series, or shorts character artists develop and create the character art that is used throughout the production.
+They work closely with directors, writers, and design departments to bring the characters to life.
+Sophisticated character development and artistry are required to elicit emotion from drawn images.

 - Researching reference materials for aesthetics and genre of game, film or animation